Westgate attack: Kenyan court finds two men guilty | DW | 07.10.2020

 Otsieno Namwaya, a senior Africa researcher at Human Rights Watch, highlighted that the three men "are not in any way the masterminds.
 Not even the attackers.
 It’s believed that the attackers escaped, and masterminds are still unknown.
 These three must have been fringe players, if at all."

 On September 21, 2013, a group of four men launched an assault on the luxury shopping mall in the Kenyan capital.
-They commenced their attack by tossing grenades and spraying bullets.
 They held the complex for four days, under siege, while cameras streamed the events live on TV.

-The response by the Kenyan police and military was heavily criticised and ended up with one policeman being killed by friendly fire.
+The response by the Kenyan police and military was heavily criticized and ended up with one policeman being killed by friendly fire.

 The attackers allegedly died of smoke inhalation when the army blew up the part of the mall where they were holding out.